 The skinnier format of this map lets us show Sonoma Baylands, a lovely counterpart to Hamlton Wetlands, with views far up and down San Pablo Bay.
 All the essential (updated) text from the old map fits in the Bay.

-The interim third edition, below, is available only as a photocopy or inkjet print, sold directly to you.
-Our tiny print runs let us keep this map totlly up to date, but the material and labor costs make it prohibitively expensive to resell to most stores.
-In big retail stores like REI you're still likely to find the 2003 2nd edition, until early 2020.
+The interim third edition, below, is mainly available only as a photocopy or inkjet print, sold directly.
+Our tiny print runs let us keep this map totlly up to date, but the material and labor costs make it prohibitively expensive to resell to stores or distributors.* In big retail stores like REI you're still likely to find the 2003 2nd edition until mid-2021.

 Overview of the 2019 Interim 3rd edition map (21 x 34 inches).
 The 2003 map covers much of the same area, but crops out Sonoma Baylands (NE corner) and stops short of Mt.
 Tamalpais (S edge of interim map).